JetBrains/guide/site/webstorm/tips/clean-grammar/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: |
+---
 Clean code is nice, and so is clean grammar!
 WebStorm can help you avoid mistakes when adding comments, commit messages, and various language constructs.
----